bqi343/bqi343.github.io/_posts/2022-12-22-problemsetting.markdown

 ## [USA Computing Olympiad](http://www.usaco.org/)
 **Total:** 59

 I've been a problemsetter for the USACO since December 2019.
 Feel free to contact me if you would like to propose a problem of your own.
+If you're wondering how to come up with problem ideas, you can find some helpful tips at the bottom of the [Codeforces catalog](https://codeforces.com/catalog).

 I also cofounded the [USACO Guide](https://usaco.guide/) in 2020 (not affiliated with the USACO).